HorizonRobotics/SocialRobot/benchmark/README.md

 122 steps/second

 # Known Problems

 In turtlebot_pybullet case:

-When use_maximal_coordinates is enabled, camera orientation is not correct

-When use_maximal_coordinates is enabled, connecting direct without GUI fails to create
+When use_maximal_coordinates is enabled, camera orientation is not correct, and connecting direct without GUI fails.
+So pyBullet with camera sensor case is evaluated with use_maximal_coordinates disabled, which could affect the performance.

 # Install of PyBullet